-This is a super simple tip, but recognition is hugely important when managing a remote team.
+This is a super simple tip, but recognition is hugely important when managing a distributed team.
 It’s important to recognize good work – it could mean the difference between an employee staying at your company (or leaving).
 Don’t only invest in prizes or spot-bonuses, but implement a peer-to-peer recognition system to facilitate saying thank-you (also available in Friday Feedback as part of a weekly check-in).
 Finally, don’t make it contrived.
 If you setup an effective system for saying thanks, it will be something that everyone jumps on board with.
 This shouldn’t be forced.

 We’ll keep this post updated as we learn more about managing remote teams.
 This is still unexplored territory, so there’s a lot to learn (and share).